Required fields are indicated by .

 Section Notes

-The first class of this course is on Zoom and is mandatory for all students to attend.
-Following that, the course becomes self-paced, time-limited study with instructor-support.
-Students are expected to work independently and participate in discussion forums/activities and meet assignment submission deadlines.
+This course is asynchronous, meaning it is instructor-supported with self-paced, time-limited study.
+Students are expected to work independently and participate in discussion forums/activities and meet assignment submission deadlines as noted in Moodle.